 It contradicts all of the traditions of American military history.

-You know, that blistering rhetoric is a real break from past presidents, and it is being met with concerns from Republican and Democratic lawmakers.
+You know, that blistering rhetoric is a real break from past presidents, and it is being met with concern from Republican and Democratic lawmakers.

-As a new poll shows that six out of ten Americans are uneasy about President Trump's ability to handle North Korea.
+As a new poll shows, it's six out of ten Americans are uneasy about President Trump's ability to handle North Korea.

 This morning, some political leaders, even from the president's own party, concerned that the commander-in-chief's fiery warnings could further incite the already volatile North Korean leader.